ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 # Apache Kafka
 [Kafka](https://kafka.apache.org/) is a distributed streaming platform.
-It has three key capabilities:
+It has a set of key capabilities:
 * Publish and subscribe streams of records, similar to a message queue or enterprise messaging system.
+* Atomic broadcast, send a record once, every subscriber gets it once.
 * Store streams of data records on disk and replicate within the cluster for fault-tolerance.
 * It is built on top of the ZooKeeper synchronization service to keep topic, partition and offsets states
 * Process streams of records as they occur.

 ![](kafka-hl-view.png)

 The diagram above shows brokers allocated on three servers, partitions used by producer and consumers and data replication.
-Zookeeper runs also in cluster.
+Zookeeper also runs in cluster.
 Before going into the details of this architecture we want to summarize the key concepts.

 ## Key concepts
 * Kafka runs as a cluster of one or more **broker** servers that can, in theory, span multiple data centers.